 Water is drained from the cockpit through the transom door opening and the drain system for the engine compartment hatch.
-The engine compartment hatch is equipped with a gutter that drains the water to the swim platform and then overboard.
-A scupper drain on the port side of the hatch drains water to an overboard thru-hull fitting in the starboard hull side.
-A flap built into the scupper drain fitting on side of the hull reduces the surge of sea water through the scupper and into the cockpit.
+The engine compartment hatch is equipped with a gutter that drains the water to thru-hull fittings in the hull side.
+A flap built into the thru-hull fitting on side of the hull reduces the surge of sea water through the scupper and into the cockpit.